dmoa/aseprite/docs/ase-file-specs.md

     WORD        Speed (milliseconds between frame, like in FLC files)
                 DEPRECATED: You should use the frame duration field from each frame header
-    DWORD       Set be 0
+    DWORD       Set to 0
-    DWORD       Set be 0
+    DWORD       Set to 0
     BYTE        Palette entry (index) which represent transparent color in all non-background layers (only for Indexed sprites).
     BYTE[3]     Ignore these bytes